docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 You can edit a breakpoint by double-clicking it, or by selecting it and choosing Add or Modify from the panel menu.
-A dialog allows you to change the line number, the breakpoint’s enabled state, and the
+A dialog allows you to change the line number, the breakpoint’s enabled state, and the condition statement.

-CHAPTER 2: The ExtendScript Toolkit

-Debugging in the Toolkit

-32

-condition statement.
 You can also specify a hit count, which allows you to skip the breakpoint some number of times before entering the debugger.
 The default is 1, which breaks at the first execution.